2023 Solar Incentives Guide for Gages Lake, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of the cost of your solar system.

-Speaking with your local Gages Lake solar panel installation expert is the best way to learn more about how the ITC may apply to you.
+Reaching out to your local Gages Lake solar panel installation expert is the best way to understand how the ITC applies to you.

 State & Local Solar Incentives